19 Best & Worst Store-Bought Breads

 1 slice: 80 calories, 1 g fat, 0 g sat fat, 115 mg sodium, 15 g carbs, 1 g fiber, 3 g sugar, 4 g protein

 Potato bread may be a favorite thanks to its plush, soft texture, but the added potato doesn’t add any extra health benefits.
-With one measly gram of fiber, this slice will quickly run through your digestive system, leaving you feeling hungry short after and causing you to eat more food than you truly need.
-Steer clear of these 25 Foods That Make You Hungrier!
+With one measly gram of fiber, this slice will quickly run through your digestive system, leaving you feeling hungry shortly after and causing you to eat more food than you truly need.

 Glutino Gluten Free Multigrain Bread